aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/pivot-tables/create-a-pivot-table-with-table/_index.md

 keywords: "pivot table, list object, Aspose.Cells Cloud, REST API, convert table to pivot table"
 description: "Learn how to create a pivot table from a list object using Aspose.Cells Cloud REST API.
 Includes request details, cURL example, and SDK references."
 weight: 60
+ArticleTitle: "Convert Table to Pivot Table – Aspose.Cells Cloud Documentation"
 ---

 This REST API creates a **pivot table** from a list object.

+**Prerequisites:**
+- A valid JWT bearer token for authentication.
+- The workbook must exist in the specified storage location.
+- The target worksheet must contain the list object you want to summarize.

 ## REST API